 - Green Aesop: A relatively subtle and intelligent one.

-- Idiot Houdini: Bud and Doyle.
+- Idiot Houdini: Both Bud and Doyle.

 - Jerkass: Again, Bud and Doyle being a duo of Insufferable Imbeciles.

 - Loud of War: Subverted when the police try to get the protagonists out of the dome by blasting Men Without Hats' "The Safety Dance".
 It doesn't work; it just means they have a rhythm as they fix the place up.
 In a Shout-Out to the music video, it also causes a dancing dwarf to suddenly show up.

 - Stoner Flick

 - Totally Radical: The main characters, again.
 After all, this is set in The '90s, but even for that time period this movie is way over the top and unbelievable.